 The chief characteristic of Indian cheese or Paneer is its lactic acid fermentation.
 Paneer is made using milk that contains bacteria.
 The bacteria are then allowed to ferment the milk, causing the lactose to break down into lactic acid.
 You can use paneer in curries or kebabs for its mildly sour flavour.

 You can also eat soft cheese.
-Soft cheese has the capability to survive in the intestines.
-This is one of the characteristics that make soft cheese better than yoghurt.
+Soft cheese can survive in the intestines.
+This is one of the characteristics that make soft cheese better than yogurt.
 Parmesan, Cheddar, Gouda and Swiss cheese are the selected cheeses that contain required pH levels and maintain & restore the gut flora.

 Pickle is a very common food item in Indian households.
 Family recipes make use of a variety of vegetables and fruits to create this tasty side dish.
 In India, pickles are made at home by adding vegetables and fruits to a mixture of oil, salt, spices, and lemon juice.
 After mixing everything, the product stays out in the sun to ferment.

 Experts say that fermented pickles are better than those directly dipped in vinegar solution, which makes the achaar the best option for probiotic food.
 If you are on a mission to improve your gut health, your snack must include a pickle or its Indian counterpart, Achaar.
 These lightly fermented condiments are found to be great for digestion as they contain probiotics, which are good bacteria that promote the growth of good bacteria in the gut.